nginxinc/nginx-gateway-fabric/site/content/installation/ngf-images/jwt-token-docker-secret.md

 ---
-title: Getting the NGINX Plus image using JWT
+title: "Getting the NGINX Plus image using JWT"
 description: "This document describes how to use a JWT token to get an NGINX Plus image for NGINX Gateway Fabric from the F5 Docker registry."
 weight: 100
 doctypes: ["install"]
 toc: true
+docs: "DOCS-1432"
 ---

 ## Overview